freenas/freenas-docs/userguide/install.rst

 ~~~~~~~~~~~~~~~~~~~

 On a FreeBSD or Linux system, the :command:`dd` command is used to
 write the :file:`.iso` file to an inserted USB thumb drive.
-This
-example demonstrates writing the image to the first USB device
-(*/dev/da0*) connected to a FreeBSD system.
-Substitute the filename of
-the :file:`.iso` file and the device name of the device to write.

 .. warning:: The :command:`dd` command is very powerful and can
    destroy any existing data on the specified device.
 Make